 As DNS system have a lot of different type of records we may need to specify a specific record type in batch mode.
 We will use

--type option and related record type in order to list only specific record type.
-In this example we will list
+-type option and related record types in order to list only specific record types.
+In this example, we will list

 mx record type.

 $ nslookup -type=mx poftut.com

 nslookup is querying NS records.
 NS records provide information about DNS servers of the given domain name.
 In this example, we will list DNS servers of the